electronjoe/brayne/README.md

 # brayne
 Brayne is a self-hosted command line timed repetition tool for flashcard memorization - in Rust

+## Design

+### On use of a Ledger backstore

+A ledger system was chosen for Brayne because it made for a simple on-disk storage algorithm with incremental update, avoiding complexities of random read/write behavior that is common for mutable datastructures backed to disk.
+The disadvantage is in vulnerability to corruption in a larger run-length file.

+For a card memorization application, ledger use is of reduced risk relative to other applications.
+This is because the behavior of Brayne gracefully degrades with loss of ledger data.
+Specifically, the card next attempt timing is minimally impacted by historical attempts prior to the last card failure - and has small variance with loss of attempts since last card failure.

 ## Supermemo Algorithm

 * See SM-2 documentation at [supermemo.com](https://www.supermemo.com/english/ol/sm2.htm)